 - Making your financial information, research, pricing and risk assessment more broadly available to U.S. investors

-- Appealing to those investors who prefer securities traded domestically ($USD)
+- Appealing to those investors who prefer securities traded domestically in U.S. dollars

-A national exchange, such as NYSE or Nasdaq, may be perceived to be the natural home and fit for foreign issuers looking to access a deep pool of institutional investors.
+A national U.S. exchange, such as NYSE or Nasdaq, may be perceived to be the natural home and fit for foreign issuers looking to access a deep pool of institutional investors.
 However, foreign issuers are subject to U.S. exchange requirements and different accounting standards that can become duplicative, time-consuming and cost-prohibitive for global IROs with limited budgets.
-On the contrary, cross-trading on the OTCQX or OTCQB market allows a company to leverage its existing reporting standards to make its disclosure available in the U.S. The simplified requirements to trade OTC are less-resource intensive, require fewer expensive experts and come with less risk.

-Cross-trading also presents global markets and those in the U.S. with reciprocal opportunities for issuers to enhance liquidity in both their home market and abroad, as evidenced in a recent study by Oxford Metrica.
-On average, companies experience a home market liquidity increase of 28% and an OTC Market increase of 37% after joining the OTCQX Market.
-This provides international issuers with an alternative, cost-effective trading environment in which to raise capital, increasing the effectiveness of investor relations programs and further build global investor awareness.
+Cross-trading also presents reciprocal opportunities for issuers to enhance liquidity in both their home market and abroad.
+On average, companies experience a home market liquidity increase of 26% and an OTC Market increase of 67% after joining the OTCQX Market, as evidenced by a recent study by Oxford Metrica.
+This provides international issuers with an alternative, cost-effective trading environment in which to raise capital, increasing the effectiveness of investor relations programs and further building global investor awareness.

 In addition to the positive impact of enhanced liquidity in both the home market and on the OTC Market, a first-of-its kind strategic alliance between OTC Markets Group and the Canadian Securities Exchange (CSE) demonstrates the synergies that can be created between a national exchange and OTC Markets Group.
 Our collaboration with Canadian Securities Exchange CEO Richard Carleton validates that international issuers benefit from secondary trading on OTC Markets’ OTCQX Best Market/OTCQB Venture Market.
 Investors and the broker dealer community gain greater access to a breadth of financial information, increased global investing opportunities and more efficient trading.